ndeleforge/tower/README.md

 # Quick start

 - Git clone the project
-- Install dependencies with `npm build`
+- Install dependencies with `npm install`
-- Start the server with `npm start`
+- Start the application with `npm start`
 - Go to [the local server](https://localhost:3001)

 # Ressources